Display to header level

 Program Name: No-Interest Loans for Land Conservation

-Description: The Norcross Wildlife Foundation provides no-interest bridge loans to land trusts, nature centers and small foundations to help facilitate the conservation of priority wildlife habitat.
+Description: The Norcross Wildlife Foundation provides no-interest bridge loans to nonprofits to help them acquire land they have prioritized for conservation.

 Organization Eligibility: Applicants must be private, non-profit organizations as determined by the Internal Revenue Service.